 If holders of the Private Placement Warrants elect to exercise them on a cashless basis, they would pay the exercise price by surrendering their warrants for that number of shares of Class A common stock equal to the quotient obtained by dividing (x) the product of the number of shares of Class A common stock underlying the warrants, multiplied by the difference between the exercise price of the warrants and the "fair market value" (defined below) by (y) the fair market value.
-The "fair market value" shall mean the average reported last sale price of the Class A common stock for the 10 trading days ending on the third trading day prior to the date on which the notice of warrant exercise is sent to the warrant agent.
+The "fair market value" shall mean the average reported last sale price of the Class A common stock for the 10 trading day ending on the third trading day prior to the date on which the notice of warrant exercise is sent to the warrant agent.
 The reason that the Company has agreed that these warrants will be exercisable on a cashless basis so long as they are held by the Sponsor, or its permitted transferees is because it is not known at this time whether they will be affiliated with us following the Initial Business Combination.
-If they remain affiliated with the Company, their ability to sell the Company's securities except during specific periods of time.
+If they remain affiliated with the Company, their ability to sell the Company's securities in the open market will be significantly limited.
+The Company expects to have policies in place that prohibit insiders from selling the Company's securities except during specific periods of time.
 Even during such periods of time when insiders will be permitted to sell the Company's securities, an insider cannot trade in the Company's securities if he or she is in possession of material non-public information.
 Accordingly, unlike public stockholders who could sell the shares of Class A common stock issuable upon exercise of the warrants freely in the open market, the insiders could be significantly restricted from doing so.
 As a result, the Company believes that allowing the holders to exercise such warrants on a cashless basis is appropriate.

-The Company's Sponsor has agreed not to transfer, assign or sell any of the Private Placement Warrants (including the Class A common stock issuable upon exercise of any of these warrants) until the date that is 30 days after the date the Company completes its Initial Business Combination.
+The Sponsor has agreed not to transfer, assign or sell any of the Private Placement Warrants (including the Class A common stock issuable upon exercise of any of these warrants) until the date that is 30 days after the date the Company completes its Initial Business Combination.

-At March 4, 2021, there were 7,500,000 Public Warrants and 5,333,333 Private Placement Warrants outstanding.
+At March 31, 2021, there were 7,937,500 Public Warrants and 5,566,666 Private Placement Warrants outstanding.
 The Company accounts for the Public Warrants and Private Placement Warrants in accordance with the guidance contained in ASC 815-40.
 Such guidance provides that because the warrants do not meet the criteria for equity treatment thereunder, each warrant must be recorded as a liability.